Albert L. Bartlett

-Albert Leroy Bartlett (1851–1934) was an American government official who held numerous positions in Haverhill, Massachusetts.
+Albert Leroy Bartlett (1851–1934) was an American politician who was mayor of Haverhill, Massachusetts from 1915 to 1917 and a member of the Massachusetts House of Representatives from 1931 to 1934.

 Early life

 Bartlett was born on June 1, 1851, in Haverhill to Thomas and Patience (Hawkins) Bartlett.
 His father was a farmer and his ancestors included John Winthrop, Thomas Dudley, and Joseph Cilley.
 In 1872 he graduated from Dartmouth College.

 Teaching

 After college, Bartlett began a career as an educator.
 He was a master at the Academy at Sherborn in 1872 and sub-master of Haverhill High School from 1873 to 1875.
 He then served as master of Bradford High School until that town was annexed by Haverhill in 1882.
 Afterwards he returned to his former position as Haverhill High's sub-master.

 In 1888, Bartlett was named superintendent of Haverhill schools.
 He was removed from the position on June 2, 1897, when, after four years of trying, the anti-Bartlett faction on the school committee gained enough votes to prevent his reappointment.

 After leaving the public school system, Bartlett began writing.
 He was the author of an elementary school English text book as well as several books on the history of Haverhill.
 He also continued his work as a public official.
 In 1889, Bartlett was made a trustee of the Haverhill Public Library.
 From 1901 to 1911 he served on the city's park commission.
 In 1907, Bartlett donated land to the city of Haverhill upon which a school bearing his name was constructed.